mardix/Voodoo/ReadMe.md

 ## First Voodoo App

-Now that you learned how Voodoo works, let's create a simple application: Hello World at the path: `site.com/hello-world/` and `site.com/about-us`
+Now that you learned how Voodoo works, let's create a simple application: Hello World at the path: `site.com/hello-world/` and `site.com/articles`

 To do so, we will use Voodooist to setup our files.

-Open in your editor: `App/Config/app-schema.json `
+Edit the file: `App/Config/app-schema.json `

 	{
 	    "createPublicAssets" : true,